delasmanos/gnublog/src/content/band-mates/christoph.md

 nickName: Blesshuhn
 postion: Drumz
 memberSince: beginning
-avatar: "./christoph.jpg"
+avatar: ./christoph.jpg
 ---

 ## About me

-I like playing drums and Dad jokes
+From the villages of the south-west I bring you sounds an noises.